horaciog1/CS479-Reverse-Engineering/Assignment 2/README.md

 - **Functionality:** Worm-like propagation, Crypto-ransomware

 ### Signatures:
+Cybercriminals can edit their extension file types and the name of their malware, or even change small pieces of code within their malware to avoid the detection of antivirus.
+Malware signatures are like unique fingerprints that help antivirus programs recognize and stop known types of malicious software.
+These signatures are specific patterns or characteristics found in the code or behavior of malware.
+When security software scans files or monitors system activities, it compares these patterns with a database of known malware signatures.
 The following hashes were obtained using the following linux commands:  `md5sum Win32.KeyPass.bin`, `sha1sum Win32.KeyPass.bin`, `sha256sum Win32.KeyPass.bin`, and `ssdeep Win32.KeyPass.bin`
 - **File Hash (MD5):** `6999c944d1c98b2739d015448c99a291`
 - **File Hash (SHA1):** `d9beb50b51c30c02326ea761b5f1ab158c73b12c`